Posts

 Image

 Last year in September we came to Blue Hole and were so impressed with this beautiful place we just had to return, for that first time here see: ( 101 Blue Hole ) .
 There are a bunch of swimming spots on the Buffalo River known as ‘Blue Hole’ and by Ken Smith’s count this is Blue Hole #6.
 Anyway, this particular Blue Hole is just upstream from river mile: 78 , and Woolum Ford.
-We drive into Woolum leaving Highway 65 at the south end of Pindal, turning west on North Woolum Road.
-The well-known route to Woolum from St. Joe has been closed for almost a year now, due to erosion of the road at the area on the river known as Highbanks.
-The North Woolum Road out of Pindal starts as a paved road, but the pavement ends after about half a mile.
-Another seven miles past the end of the pavement down this fairly good dirt road with occasional gravel sections, we arrive at the Woolum parking lot with the restroom and bulletin board.
-From here on I recommend 4-WD with good ground
+We drive to Woolum leaving SR 65 at the south end of Pindall, turning west on N. Woolum Rd.
+The well-known on S. Woolum Rd. from St. Joe has been closed for almost a year now, due to erosion of the road at the area on known as High-banks.
+N. Woolum Rd. starts as a paved road, but the pavement ends after about half a mile.
+Seven miles more down this fairly good dirt/gravel road we arrive at Woolum parking lot with the restroom and bulletin board. today Green Hole would be a better name From here I reco...

 127 Rush and Ferry Boat Hole